quantide/qtraining/100-bigdata-spark/input/acknowledgements.md

 ![](images/EF5C8766.jpg)

 However, it would not have been possible without the sharing of knowledge, information, ideas, doubts and even criticisms of many individuals on the internet.
-I would like to extend my sincere thanks to all of them.

-Andrea Spanò,
 Quantide s.r.l.